aceliwang/potatopsych/Practice - Psychscene 2018-2020.md

 ### MEQ 14.4 Outline risks in this situation highlighting need for admission.
 (8 marks)

+> Structure:

+- Risks to self
+  - Suicide as claimed by Mark
+  - Self-harm and disabling injury via unsuccessful suicide attempt
+- Risks to others
+  - Revenge regarding hurting the person who alleged sexual assault

 ### MEQ 14.5 A request from a private lawyer for a report on the admission with signed consent is received.
 Your hospital is proactive & it is policy to address these types of matters.
 The registrar is not sure how to go about this report & asks for your advice.
 Outline how to advise registrar on approach to write the report.
 (4 marks)
 - Is this not the same as MEQ 14.3?